 9) Take what you found in that focusing and express it creatively in whichever way comes to you least effortfully, and with no goal in mind except expression: writing in your catch-all notebook, drawing, photographing, humming, singing, dancing, dreaming, cooking, gardening.

 10) Look for comfort and support, but thoughtfully.
 Dogs, babies, guinea pigs, horses and teddy bears are all good because they don't answer your misery with either a blast of their own, or agreement and gruesome details about why yours are so thoroughly justified.
-People do, too often.
+People are rather inclined to want to "help", if only to defend themselves from the contagion of misery.
 Mind you, it helps if you tell them at the outset what you need: a hug, a shoulder, company for a distraction such as a film or a walk, a non-judgemental listener, a fellow-writer to help you think aloud.
 If they're not in a position to give you what you need, for whatever reason, then thank them and move on.

 12) Do a small job of normal life-stuff which is easily achieved, and then let yourself be pleased that you've answered that email, cleared out that box of junk, bought those flowers for the kitchen table or made some soup.
 (Making bread is even more therapeutic).
 Don't set yourself an impossible goal of either time or job: I used to clean up the kitchen to The Archers, all 15 minutes of it.
 Then I was allowed to stop, however much I'd (not) done.